 Subproperty of: E1 CRM Entity.
-P1 is identified by (identifies): E41 Appellation addresses, E47 Spatial Coordinates etc.
+P1 is identified by (identifies): E41 Appellation

-Scope note: This property identifies an E53 Place using an E44 Place Appellation.
+Scope note: This property identifies an E53 Place using an E41 Place Appellation.

-Examples of Place Appellations used to identify Places include instances of E48 Place Name,
+Examples of Place Appellations used to identify Places include instances of E48 Place Name, addresses, E41 Place Appellation etc.

-• the location of the Duke of Wellington's House (E53) is identified by "No 1 London" (E45)
+• the location of the Duke of Wellington's House (E53) is identified by "No 1 London" (E41)